Adaptive Optimizers with Sparse Group Lasso for Neural Networks in CTR Prediction: Introduction

 \subsection{Outline of Contents}

 The rest of the paper is organized as follows.
 In Section~\ref{subsec:1.5}, we introduce the necessary notations and technical background.

 In Section~\ref{sec:2}, we present the closed-form solution of Eq.~\eqref{eq:general-formula3} and the algorithm of general framework of adaptive optimization methods with sparse group lasso.
 We prove the algorithm is equivalent to adaptive optimization methods when regularization terms vanish.
-In the end, we give two concrete examples of the algorithm.\footnote{The codes will be released if the paper is accepted.}
+In the end, we give two concrete examples of the algorithm.

 In Section~\ref{sec:3}, we derive the regret bounds of the method and convergence rates.

 In Section~\ref{sec:4}, we validate the performance of new optimizers in the public datasets.

 In Section~\ref{sec:5}, we summarize the conclusion.